There’s a good chance that as a creative entrepreneur, you didn’t start your ecommerce store excited to take on the bookkeeping.

 Challenge #3: Tracking expenses

-Solution: Use a tool like Receipt Bank to track expenses.
+Solution: Use a tool like Receipt Bank to track expenses and store your documents

 At Enkel, we’re big fans of Receipt Bank.
 Use Receipt Bank to track your receipts and move to a paperless environment.